McKinsey Interview Process: 6 Steps to an Offer (2026)

 Can you get into McKinsey without an MBA?

 Yes.
 McKinsey hires candidates from a wide range of educational backgrounds, including undergraduates, PhDs, JDs, MDs, and experienced professionals without an MBA.
-According to McKinsey, over 50% of their consultants have an advanced professional degree other than an MBA.
+According to McKinsey, over 50% of their consultants hold an advanced professional degree other than an MBA.
 What matters most is your problem-solving ability, leadership experience, and academic achievement.

 What should you wear to a McKinsey interview?